Luis Octavio

 Reflection

-Financial education works better when it's built into the experience, not added on top.
 People don't read disclaimers.
 They respond to structure, milestones, and a sense of moving forward.

-Regulatory constraints can actually help you build better structure.
 The risk questionnaire couldn't change.
 But where it sat in the flow could.
 Moving it from compliance detour to integrated allocation step turned friction into a feature.

-In regulated products, alignment is as hard as design.
 Every decision we made touched Legal, Backend, Growth, and Data simultaneously.
 The workshops, the business rule documentation, the structured handoffs — that coordination work was as important as the UX itself.